sishui198/DisplayWmsRasterLayerSample-ForWinForms/README.md

 ### Description

-This sample demonstrates how you use WmsRasterLayer to display wms server in your Map Suite GIS applications.
+This sample demonstrates how you use WmsRasterLayer to render wms server in your Map Suite GIS applications.
 This WmsRasterLayer support would work in all of the Map Suite controls such as Wpf, Web, MVC and WebApi.

 Please refer to [Wiki](http://wiki.thinkgeo.com/wiki/map_suite_desktop_for_winforms) for the details.